How to Manage High Blood Pressure with Primary Care

 • Managing stress levels

 These changes can make a meaningful difference and, in some cases, may reduce the need for medication.
+There is no need for dramatic overhauls; just picking a few new habits and building consistency can work wonders.

 When Lifestyle Changes Are Not Enough

 In some cases, lifestyle changes alone may not fully control blood pressure.
+That’s normal, and doesn’t mean you’ve failed.

 It is important to take medication as directed and continue regular follow-ups to monitor progress.
+Monitoring your blood pressure at home can also help you and your provider track progress and make informed decisions.

 How a Primary Care Provider Helps Manage Blood Pressure